Shanmuga-Gomathy/Focus-Buddy/README.md

 ---

 ## 🌟 What is FocusBuddy?
 FocusBuddy is a simple, modern, and 100% frontend-only dashboard to help you study or work without distractions.
-It brings together a focus timer, network awareness, relaxing break tools, and a curated set of programming study blogs—all in one clean interface.
+It brings together a focus timer, network awareness, relaxing break tools, and a curated set of public study blogs—all in one clean interface.
 No logins, no backend, just open and focus!

 ---

 ## ✨ Features
-- **Sticky Focus Timer** (10-minute sessions): Start, pause, and reset your focus session from a minimal top navbar.
+- **Focus Timer** (10-minute sessions): Start, pause, and reset your focus session from the top of the dashboard.
 - **Network Status Indicator**: Instantly see if your connection is strong, weak, or offline, with a colored dot and reconnect notification.
-- **Study Blog Websites**: One-click access to programming-friendly study blogs (MDN, freeCodeCamp, GeeksforGeeks, etc.) that work in the app.
+- **Study Blog Websites**: One-click access to public, distraction-free study blogs (Wikipedia, Project Gutenberg, etc.) that work in the app.
 - **Break Animation**: A soothing animated circle to help you relax during breaks.
-- **Paint Canvas**: Doodle or sketch during your break—creativity helps you recharge!
+- **Paint Canvas**: Doodle or sketch during your break—click "Expand" to open a large, centered dialog with a heading and controls.
+The entire white area is paintable edge-to-edge.
-- **Tab Switch Warning**: Get a gentle reminder if you switch tabs or minimize the window.
 - **Timer Visibility Detection**: If you scroll away from the timer, you'll get a subtle nudge to return.
 - **Responsive, distraction-free UI**: Works great on desktop and mobile.